Kitchen Cabinet Doors FAQ

 We do!
 These items can be ordered on our online order form.
 You can select grain direction on cover panels so be sure to double check your desired look.
 Toekicks are a standard size and have a horizontal grain only.

-While you can select the grain direction so that both your doors and drawer faces have the same grain direction, the grain may not appear as a continual between the two pieces.
+While you can select the grain direction so that both your doors and drawer faces have the same grain direction, the grain may not always appear as a continual between the two pieces.

 Yes!
 For help with quoting your IKEA project, please email us at service@nieucabinetdoors.com to book your consultation.

-What is the Lead Time on your Wood Grain Doors?
+What is the lead time on your wood grain doors?

 Yes!
 You can order and pay for a combination order at the same time.

-FAQs – Ordering Process
+• Ordering Process

 Absolutely.
-If they can supply us with accurate door measurements for your existing cabinets we are happy to assist in building an order.
+If they can supply us with accurate door measurements for your new and/or existing cabinets we are happy to assist in building an order.
 Email us the plans and we will contact you to get started.

 All of our products are made custom to order, just for you – including our IKEA cabinet doors and accessories.
 Our current lead times are:

-Raw orders: 3-4 weeks
+• Raw orders: 3-4 weeks

-Primed orders: 4-5 weeks
+• Primed orders: 4-5 weeks

-Painted orders: 6-7 weeks
+• Painted orders: 6-7 weeks

-Wood grain orders: 4-5 weeks if wood grain only (will ship with painted if part of a painted order)
+• Wood grain orders: 4-5 weeks if wood grain only (will ship with painted if part of a painted order)

-How Can I Pay?
+How can I pay?

-FAQs – Floating Shelves
+• Floating Shelves

-What is the thickness of Floating Shelves?
+What is the thickness of floating shelves?

 Our Floating Shelves are 1 ½” thick.

-How are the Floating Shelves attached to the wall?
+How are the floating shelves attached to the wall?

 We supply our Floating Shelves with Triad Max hardware so that they are ready to mount on a wall.
 The Triad system uses a rail that is mounted to the wall (preferably secure to the studs) and brackets that mount on the rail.
 The Floating Shelves come pre-drilled to accept the brackets so installation is easy.
 For more information on how to install click here.